pnxtech/hydra-synchron-svcs/documentation/README.md

 | synchron.suspend | Suspect a registered task |
 | synchron.resume | Resume a registered task |
 | synchron.status | Get the status of a registered task |

+> Important: synchron tasks are immutable.
+If you find that need to update an existing registered task you should deregister the task and register a new one.

 #### synchron.register